Last Updated on March 22, 2021 by Julia Wilson

 - Diazepam (valium) and Methocarbamol to control seizures or tremors.

-- Gas anaesthesia may be necessary for refractory seizures (seizures which do not respond to seizure medication).
+- Gas anaesthesia may be necessary for refractory seizures (seizures that do not respond to seizure medication).

 - Fluid therapy to maintain hydration.